Inala, Queensland: Sports

-Events

-Big celebrations such as Multicultural Fiesta and Lunar New Year (Tết) are held regularly.

 Transport

 Buses conduct services from Inala bus station near the Inala Plaza shopping centre through the Inala suburb, to railway stations nearest to Inala: Richlands, Darra, Oxley, to Forest Lake Village Shopping Centre, Mount Ommaney Shopping Centre, Garden City Shopping Centre, Princess Alexandra Hospital and QEII Hospital.
 Richlands railway station opened in 2011 and is now Inala's closest rail link, approximately 3 km from central Inala.
 Paths for easy pedestrian and bike access from Inala to Richlands station are set in the area development plan.
 Inala also has bus connections to Salisbury, Moorooka and Coopers Plains railway stations, and to Woolloongabba busway station, South Bank and the Brisbane City via the frequent express bus route 100 that operates from early morning until late night.

 Inala has a very good access to Ipswich Motorway, Centenary Motorway and Logan Motorway, and further to Warrego Highway and Cunningham Highway.